yahoo/bgdocs/doc-site/content/en/api.md

 * _read only_ property

 Each GraphEvent is assigned a monotonically increasing number for each event run on the graph.
+You can use this information to quickly determine the order resources update.

 ### `timestamp`